dbt-labs/docs.getdbt.com/website/docs/reference/resource-properties/data-tests.md

 12:48:04  Done.
 PASS=2 WARN=0 ERROR=0 SKIP=0 TOTAL=2
 ```

-**If using [`store_failures`](/reference/resource-configs/store_failures):** dbt uses each test's name as the name of the table in which to store any failing records.
+**If using [`store_failures`](/reference/resource-configs/store_failures):** dbt uses each data test's name as the name of the table in which to store any failing records.
 If you have defined a custom name for one test, that custom name will also be used for its table of failures.
 You may optionally configure an [`alias`](/reference/resource-configs/alias) for the test, to separately control both the name of the test (for metadata) and the name of its database table (for storing failures).

 ### Alternative format for defining tests

-When defining a generic test with several arguments and configurations, the YAML can look and feel unwieldy.
+When defining a generic data test with several arguments and configurations, the YAML can look and feel unwieldy.
 If you find it easier, you can define the same test properties as top-level keys of a single dictionary, by providing the test name as `test_name` instead.
 It's totally up to you.

 This example is identical to the one above: